epam/edp-install/docs/user-guide/add-application.md

     * Go - selecting Go allows using the Beego, Gin and Operator SDK frameworks.
     * C# - selecting C# allows using the .Net v.3.1 and .Net v.6.0 frameworks.
     * Helm - selecting Helm allows using the Helm framework.
     * Other - selecting Other allows extending the default code languages when creating a codebase with the clone/import strategy.
-To add another code language, inspect the [Add Other Code Language](../operator-guide/add-other-code-language.md) section.
     !!! note
         The **Create from template** strategy does not allow to customize the default code language set.